risen-one-technologies/senior-project-template/README.md

 - Command: `npm install`

-### Step 3: Run the Development Server
+### Step 3: Develop and Build the Frontend

+#### Run the Development Server

-Start the development server to preview the Angular application.
+Start the development server to preview the Angular application locally.

 - Command: `ng serve`

-### Step 4: Build the Project
+#### Build the Project

 Build the project to prepare it for deployment.
 The build artifacts will be stored in the `dist/frontend` directory.

 - Command: `ng build --prod`

-### Step 5: Deploy the Frontend
+### Step 4: Deploy the Frontend

+#### Configure Backend Integration

 Ensure that the build output directory (`dist/frontend`) is correctly set up in the backend serverless configuration.
 Refer to the backend README for more details on deploying the frontend with the backend.

+#### Deploy to AWS S3

+1. Create an S3 Bucket

+Go to the AWS Management Console and navigate to the S3 service.
+Create a new bucket for your frontend files.

+2. Upload Build Artifacts

+After building the Angular project, upload the contents of the `dist/frontend` directory to the S3 bucket.

+3. Configure Bucket Permissions

+Set the appropriate permissions for the S3 bucket to allow public access to the files.

+4. Enable Static Website Hosting

+Enable static website hosting for the S3 bucket.

+### Accessing Your Application

+After deploying the frontend to S3 and setting up the backend on AWS, you can access your application through the S3 bucket URL provided in the static website hosting settings.

 ## Additional Resources